 Collection and use of personal information

-Historic Environment Scotland is the sole owner of the information collected on this website.
-Historic Environment Scotland processes personal data for the purposes of providing the service that you have signed up for.
+Historic Environment Scotland (HES) is the sole owner of the information collected on this website.
+HES processes personal data for the purposes of providing the service that you have signed up for.
 We may share non-personal aggregate statistics (group) data about visitors to this website, use and other traffic patterns with connected, or third parties.
-However, we do not sell or share any information outside Historic Environment Scotland about you as an individual user of this website unless you agree to us doing so.
+However, we do not sell or share any information outside HES about you as an individual user of this website unless you agree to us doing so.

 Online data collection